aneeshdurg/what_is_a_filesystem/_pages/10-mounting.md

 </script>
 <details><summary>Hints</summary>
 <div markdown="1">
++ When looking up "/", return the root directory.
 + Given a string `s = "/1/2/3"`, `s.split('/')` will return the array `["", "1", "2", "3"]`
 + Looking up a string in a map, like `this.root.files` can be done like so: `this.root.file["some string"]`
 + If a string lookup fails, the return value is `falsey` - using it in a if is equivalent to using `false`.
 If it succeedes, it would return a `File` object, and all objects are `truthy`.